Soviet Top League: Development

 Until the 1960s the main title contenders in the league were the Moscow clubs of Spartak and Dynamo whose dominance was disrupted for only a brief period after World War II by CSKA Moscow, nicknamed 'The team of lieutenants'.
 The first team that won 10 championships was Dynamo Moscow in 1963, followed by Spartak in 1979.

-Eleven clubs spent over 30 seasons in the league with five of them from Moscow.
+Eleven clubs spent over 30 seasons in the league, with five of them from Moscow.
 Dynamo Moscow and Dynamo Kyiv were the only clubs that participated in all seasons of the league.
 Among other prominent Russian clubs were SKA Rostov/Donu (Army team), Zenit Leningrad (Zenith), and Krylia Sovietov Kuibyshev (Wings of the Soviets).

-Over the years the league changed, however from the 1970s its competition structure solidified with 16 participants, except from 1979 through 1985 when the number of participants was extended to 18.
+Over the years, the league changed; however, from the 1970s its competition structure solidified with 16 participants, except from 1979 through 1985 when the number of participants was extended to 18.

-One uniquely Soviet innovation around this time was the "draw limit", whereby a team would receive zero points for any draws in excess of a fixed number, first 8, then 10.
+One uniquely Soviet innovation around this time was the "draw limit", whereby a team would receive zero points for any draws above a fixed number, first 8, then 10.
 This rule had consequences for both the title race and relegation while it was in place.
 A 1973 experiment to resolve drawn games by penalty shoot-out lasted only one season.

-Dynamo Kyiv's success as a Ukrainian club was supplemented in the 1980s with the appearance of Dnipro Dnipropetrovsk led by its striker Oleh Protasov who set a new record for goals scored in a season.
+Dynamo Kyiv's success as a Ukrainian club was supplemented in the 1980s with the appearance of Dnipro Dnipropetrovsk led by its striker Oleh Protasov, who set a new record for goals scored in a season.
 In 1984, Zenit Leningrad became Soviet champions for the first time.

 With the unravelling of the Soviet Union in the late 1980s, the structure of the league also became unstable as more and more clubs lost interest in continuing to participate in the league, prompting several rounds of reorganisation.
-The main effect of these was to boost the numbers of Ukrainian clubs to be on par with the Russians.
+The main effect of these was to boost the number of Ukrainian clubs to be on par with the Russians.

-Since the fall of the Soviet Union, it has been suggested that the competition be re-established along the lines of the Commonwealth of Independent States Cup, but due to a lack of interest on various levels the venture has never been implemented.
+Since the fall of the Soviet Union, it has been suggested that the competition be re-established along the lines of the Commonwealth of Independent States Cup, but due to a lack of interest on various levels, the venture has never been implemented.

 Participants

-Contrary to popular belief, Russian clubs were never a majority in the Top League, nor did they enjoy any special status.
-However, the uneven population of the Soviet Union meant that the participants in a typical Top League season fell into three blocs:
+The uneven population of the Soviet Union meant that the participants in a typical Top League season fell into three blocs.
+This was particularly apparent at the lower tiers of the Soviet Football Championship, such as the third tier (Vtoraya Liga), but sustained with less transparency up to the top/first tier.